 If you have received a Letter that approves the student for exam accommodations, you may handle the request in one of two ways:

-Our office does not grant extra time on exams.
-This is only approved as an accommodation for a documented disability.
+Our office does not grant extra time on exams unless they already have approved this accommodation with our office.
 If you send the student to our office, we will first talk with the student about the exam/course in question and ask them about their study techniques and test-taking strategies.
 We will encourage the student to talk with their instructor about their difficulties.
 We will also talk with them about what is required for students to qualify for extra time.
 This would mean they would need to get tested for a learning disability.
 Testing costs between $600-$2000, takes six hours or longer, and can require 4-6 weeks for a resulting report with a diagnosis and/or recommendations, and does not always result in a diagnosis or recommendations that include extended time on exams.

-Find out more about Universal Design for Instruction onthis page.
+Find out more about Universal Design for Instruction on the Universal Design Resources page.